AdamOrmondroyd/flexknot/README.md

 # Flex-Knot

-This repo contains flex-knots and associated likelihoods used in my `toy_sine` project, and likelihoods associated with them.
+This repo contains flex-knots and associated likelihoods

-If I get this right, I should be able to use this to investigate $w(z)$ and so on.
+I initially created this for the `toy_sine` project, but it is also used for the primordial matter power spectrum $\mathcal P_\mathcal R(k)$, and the dark energy equation of state $w(a)$.

 To pip install:

+    pip install git+ssh://github.com/adamormondroyd/flexknot@main

+To install locally:

+    gh repo clone adamormondroyd/flexknot # (or ssh or https) cd flexknot
+    pip install -e .

+Or to get all test dependencies:

-    pip install git+ssh://github.com/Ormorod/flexknot@main
+    pip install -e '.[dev]'